211206NET/edge/README.md

-# edge  Hello everyone it's been a pleasure working with you guys and I look forward to learning from each and every one of you.
+# edge  Hello everyone it's been a pleasure thus far working along side of you, I look forward to gaining more experience and learning .NET with each one of you.
 Have a blessed weekend!!!